TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ### Dawnsingers
 The **[[Dawnsingers\|Dawnsingers]]** are an ancient race said to have been created by the Almighty and sent to Roshar has healers, to care for mankind after the Expulsion.
 They are thought of as a type of spren.
 Ardents reject the idea that the Dawnsingers created the Dawncities or the Veil, though such theories are popular amongst more lay members of the faith.
 It is taught that both glyphs and letters are from the Dawnsingers.

+### Dawnshards
+For more information on the Dawnshards, see [[Dawnshards\|Dawnshards]].
+The **[[Dawnshard\|Dawnshards]]** make up a part of Vorin faith and mythology, with them being described as a mythological treasure comparable to the Honorblades.
+They do not appear to give much elaboration upon what they believe the Dawnshards to be, with no modern sources being discovered relating to their nature.
+They appear to have been significantly more important to the faith during its earlier eras.

 ### Gender
 They believe that men and women have specific stations in life, and must follow a strict set of gender norms.